 When you are in Cerulean, you'll notice that it is more blue-collar than most other communities in America.
 44.39% of Cerulean’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Cerulean is a town of transportation and shipping workers, sales and office workers, and service providers.
 There are especially a lot of people living in Cerulean who work in office and administrative support (21.96%), management occupations (14.49%), and food service (13.55%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 20.09% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 20.09% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Cerulean is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Cerulean with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.01% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Cerulean is quite a bit lower than the national average among all cities of 21.84%: just 11.01% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Cerulean in 2022 was $27,603, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
 This equates to an annual income of $110,412 for a family of four.
 However, Cerulean contains both very wealthy and poor people as well.
 Cerulean also has one of the higher rates of people living in poverty in the nation, with 44.74% of its population below the federal poverty line.